 Game Files (game*.yw)

-First you must understand the structure of game*.yw
+First it’d help to understand the structure of game*.yw files:

 v0.0 Save Files